|

 (standardized multiparameter data classification (SMDC)).

-Classifiers can therefore be compared in an instrument and
+Classifiers are therefore comparable in an instrument and

 laboratory independent way, in case no differences between the

-various reference groups are detected by the CLASSIF1 algorithm.
+reference groups of different institutions are detected by the

 This is advantageous for consensus formation e.g. on leukemia,